vijayanathan23/WSoC-TestRepo2/README.md

 ## Getting Started

 To start working on the challenges provided, you must first fork this repository.
 Just press the fork button present in the top right corner of your screen.
-Once forked, you need to create a local copy of your repository.

-Now, you must have your own copy of this repository in your GitHub page, just open your profile and open ```WSoC-TestRepo2```.
+Once done, you must be having your own copy of this repository in your GitHub page, just head over to your profile and open ```WSoC-TestRepo2```.

 Now, clone your copy of the repository to your local system.